-On January 13, 2016, the International Accounting Standards Board published a new standard, IFRS 16, Leases, eliminating the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+On January 13, 2016, the IASB published a new standard, IFRS 16, Leases, eliminating the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
 Under the new standard, a lease becomes an on-balance sheet liability that attracts interest, together with a new right-of-use asset.
 In addition, lessees will recognize a front-loaded pattern of expense for most leases, even when cash rentals are constant.
 IFRS 16 is effective for reporting periods beginning on or after January 1, 2019, with early application permitted.
-The Company does not expect any significant impact to the consolidated financial statements from the adoption of IFRS 16.